Murders of Kian delos Santos, Carl Arnaiz, and Reynaldo de Guzman: Conviction

 It is the second such conviction in relation to the government's drug war after the 2018 conviction on delos Santos case.

 Meanwhile, the same court dismissed criminal cases against the deceased, Arquilita.

 In another decision publicized on March 13, 2023, Navotas RTC Branch 287 convicted Perez of two counts of murder, sentencing him to reclusion perpetua without eligibility for parole.

 On April 10, 2025, the Court of Appeals upheld Perez' conviction for torture and planting of evidence.

+The case was elevated to the Supreme Court through consolidated appeals and a petition arising from the Court of Appeals’ decision affirming the Regional Trial Court's conviction of the accused for murder.
+Due to differing procedural actions taken by the accused after the appellate ruling, issues arose regarding the timeliness and propriety of the remedies pursued, including the issuance of a partial entry of judgment declaring the decision final and executory as to some of the accused.

+On December 22, 2025, The Supreme Court resolved these procedural issues and, in the interest of justice, treated the defective petition as an appeal and consolidated it with the other appeals.
+Upon review, the Court found no reversible error in the Court of Appeals’ findings and held that the evidence sufficiently established the guilt of the accused beyond reasonable doubt, including the presence of conspiracy and treachery.

+Accordingly, the Supreme Court affirmed the Court of Appeals’ decision in full, sustaining the convictions and penalties imposed.